GrowtopiaFli/oggloader-gdextension/README.md

 ![oggloader badge2](https://img.shields.io/github/last-commit/GrowtopiaFli/oggloader-gdextension/master?style=for-the-badge) \
 `OggLoader` is meant to be used with the `OggPacketSequence` class in Godot.
 # Goals
-I made this project specifically for one of my ongoing ones.
+- To use it for one of my projects
+- To integrate external OGGs with Godot
-- Integrate external OGGs and memory loaded OGGs with Godot.
+- To integrate memory stored OGGs with Godot
-- Help the Godot community
+- To help the Godot community